MagnusS0/ATNLP_FINAL/README.md

 ## Data Input
-The SCAN dataset is sourced from the [Transformer-SCAN repository](https://github.com/jlrussin/transformer_scan).
+The SCAN dataset is sourced from the [SCAN repository](https://github.com/brendenlake/SCAN).
 Each dataset split consists of text files with lines in the format:
 ```
 IN: <COMMAND> OUT: <ACTION>
 ```